-- Any personal preferences (design, manufacturer, country of production, etc.)
+- Personal preferences (design, manufacturer, country of production, etc.)

-Professional machines will allow you the most control over your espresso.
-There are many factors that affect the flavour, aroma, and quality of an espresso: grind size, pressure, temperature, extraction time, and more.
-Some machines will allow a fine adjustment of these elements so that you can accentuate acidity, highlight flavours, or mask defects.
+Professional machines offer the most control over your espresso.
+There are many factors that affect its flavour, aroma, and quality: grind size, pressure, temperature, extraction time, and more.
+Some machines will allow a fine adjustment of these elements so that you can accentuate certain flavours or mask defects.

-A machine can reduce human error, but a good barista who understands their machine is vital for producing a quality espresso.
-Some professional machines have touchscreen displays to easily finely control the espresso.
-But if it breaks, are you still able to use the machine and will your baristas know how to manually control these factors?
+A machine can reduce human error, but a good barista is still essential for producing a quality espresso.
+Some professional machines have touchscreen displays to easily control functions.
+But if it breaks, could your baristas still use the machine by manually controlling these factors?

 How many group heads do you need?
 Do you want more than one steam wand?
-Having more than two group heads can help prevent orders backing up, but you will have more to clean and maintain.
-And you’ll need a large enough space to accommodate a big machine.
+Having more many group heads can help prevent orders backing up, but will require more cleaning, maintenance, and space.

-Ask the seller about the number of boilers and how quickly pressure is resumed after pulling a shot.
-Pressure stability is important for consistency and the most stable models have at least two boilers.
+The machine’s number of boilers will impact how quickly pressure resumes after pulling a shot.
+Pressure stability is important for consistency and the stable models have at least two boilers.
 In a busy café, you want to know that the espressos are consistent even in peak periods.

 An espresso shot.
 Credit: Talismán Café

-You may want a machine with variable pressure.
-Different pressure profiles can create significantly different end results.
+You may want to buy an espresso machine with variable pressure.
+Different pressure profiles can create significantly different results.
 Adjusting the pressure can, in some cases, reduce channelling and improve extraction.

 And although you may think you simply want a consistent flow of water, flow profiling is another way of manipulating extraction.
 Does your machine allow this and is it important to you?

-Here are some more factors to consider before buying a machine for a café:
+Here are some more factors to consider before buying an espresso machine for a café:

 - Find out how long the machine takes to be heated when it is turned on.
 You want to know that it will be ready to work when you open your doors each morning.